zbanack/gml_syntax/README.md

 # gml_syntax.js

-A JavaScript syntax highligher for the GameMaker Language, [YoYo Games' GameMaker Studio 1.4 and 2.x](https://yoyogames.com) programming language.
+A JavaScript syntax highlighter for the GameMaker Language, [YoYo Games' GameMaker Studio 1.4 and 2.x](https://yoyogames.com) programming language.
 Created for [The Step Event](http://thestepevent.com).

 **Includes:**
 * Color-coded syntax near-1:1 to what you'll find in GameMaker Studio 2.x